astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 to be $-(5.5)^2=-30.7$ square light seconds.
 Asha would have to agree on the interval, but since she has a time component of 6 s, she would conclude that Bob is $dx=2.3$ light seconds away at the event P$_b$ ($dx^2 - 36=-30.7$).
 Her version of R and S would would therefore have to be 1.15 s before and after P on her own clock.
 She would conclude that Bob traveled 2.3 light seconds in 6 s, for a speed of
-$\beta=0.385$; the same speed Bob measures Asha as travelling.
+$\beta_{\rm Bob}=0.385$; the same speed Bob measures Asha as travelling.

 It is also informative to consider how the two clocks appear to Bob between the events S and Q: at S (4 s before Q), Bob gets the light